Hybrid Tracker with Pixel and Instance for Video Panoptic Segmentation: Methodology

-Our goal is to produce a consistent video panoptic segmentation from consecutive video frames.
-We propose a lightweight and efficient network to tackle this problem.
-Our framework, named HybridTracker, consists of four main components: an image panoptic segmentation network with shared weights, an instance tracker module with a differentiable matching layer, a dense pixel tracker module, and a final fusion module to obtain the matching matrix.
-To handle some complex challenges, we additionally add mutual check and temporal consistency constraints to the instance tracker and pixel tracker during inference.
-Please refer to Fig.~\ref{fig:method.framework hybrid} for an overview and the following sections for details.
+Given a monocular video, our target is to generate coherent video panoptic segmentation.
+To this end, we propose a lightweight and efficient network, termed HybridTracker (see Fig.~\ref{fig:method.framework hybrid}) to tackle this problem.
+HybridTracker consists of four main components: an image panoptic segmentation network with shared weights, an instance tracker module with a differentiable matching layer, a dense pixel tracker module, and a final fusion module to obtain the matching matrix.
+To handle some complex challenges, we additionally add a mutual check and temporal consistency constraints to the instance tracker and pixel tracker during inference.